Estimated Reading Time: 21 mins

 Living with PMDD can feel like you’re continuously bouncing between two versions of yourself.

-Prior to formal diagnosis, I’m sure many of us hit the search engines frantically trying to build a picture of exactly what was going on – myself included.
+Prior to formal diagnosis, many of us will have hit the search engines frantically trying to build a picture and figure out exactly what’s been going on – myself included.

 Image by cottonbro studio on pexels

-The nature of how PMDD works means for a certain period each month, you don’t quite feel like yourself – at all.
+The nature of how PMDD works means for a certain period each month you don’t feel like yourself – at all.

-It’s why a large group of us may have assumed we were dealing with one of the above-mentioned personality disorders.
+It’s why a large group of us may have assumed we were dealing with one of the previous mentioned disorders and it can certainly feel that way.

-It can certainly feel that way but the point to remember is, the changes in our mental and physical state are directly linked with the changes we experience during the luteal phase of our menstrual cycle.
+The changes in our mental and physical state however are directly linked to the hormonal changes we experience during the luteal phase of our menstrual cycle.

-But today, I’m not going to dive into the ins and outs of the condition itself although if you want more information, you can certainly find it here.
+But today, I’m not going to dive into the details of the condition itself although I have provided more information here.

 Image by Ron Lach on pexels

-If you’ve gotten to know me through any of my social platforms, this may almost sound like I’m yielding to the potency of PMDD but actually, it’s quite the reverse.
+If you’ve gotten to know me through any of my social platforms, it may almost sound like I’m yielding to the potency of PMDD by creating this alter-ego persona.

-It’s my way of deliberately seizing power and control of the condition.
-As you keep reading, you’ll understand more.
+Rather, it’s my way of deliberately seizing power and control of the condition.

 Image by Tima Miroshnichenko on pexels

-Annie, the actual me, is the hard working, committed, patient, caring, kind, funny, disciplined, loyal me.
+Annie, the actual me is hard working, committed, patient, caring, kind, funny, disciplined, and loyal.

-If I did not have PMDD, this is the me you can expect to show up all the time – the organic me.
+If I did not have PMDD, this is the me you can expect to show up every time – the organic me.

 Anita however, is my PMDD alter ego.